-A real deep cleaning is not really needed with this vape.
-However you should clean the bowl and mouthpiece with ISO alcohol and a Q-Tip every 3 session to keep your CFX in optimal condition.
+Deep cleaning isn’t really needed with this vape.
+However, you should clean the bowl and mouthpiece with ISO alcohol and a Q-Tip every 3 sessions to keep your CFX in optimal condition.
 The screen in the mouthpiece can be soaked in ISO alcohol.

 Really do this otherwise the flavor and airflow will take a massive hit.
-The bowl is actually hard to clean once you let resin build up…don’t let this happen!
+The bowl is hard to clean once you let resin build up, don’t let this happen!

-You could soak the mouthpiece in ISO alcohol as well for a short period of time.
+You could soak the mouthpiece in ISO alcohol as well for a short period.
 I try not to do this too much though.